 Some superb quality crafted pieces of antique furniture can be seen by the cabinet maker A Blain Liverpool.
-This is the stamp for Arthur Blain who established the cabinet making business in the William IV period of 1835 at 35 Paradise Street, Liverpool.
+This is the stamp for Arthur Blain who established the cabinet making business in the William IV period of 1835, at 35 Paradise Street, Liverpool.
 The earliest examples are stamped with just A Blain Liverpool and the later Victorian pieces carry the A Blain & Sons stamp.
-Arthur Blain died in 1868 when the business was continued by Arthur’s son William Hughes Blain who died in 1909.
-There works were recorded in The Dictionary of English Furniture Makers, 1660-1840, Beard & Giblert, Maney 1986
+Arthur Blain died in 1868 when the business was continued by Arthur’s son, William Hughes Blain who died in 1909.
+Their works were recorded in ‘The Dictionary of English Furniture Makers’, 1660-1840, Beard & Giblert, Maney 1986

 Here are some nice examples by the cabinet makers A Blain Liverpool –